mahmoud/zerover/entries/about.md

 * ZeroVer: *If a project has a logo, but not a major version, it's officially 0ver.*

-For additional ZeroVer criteria, check out the submission template.
+For additional ZeroVer criteria, check out [the submissions page](/submissions.html).

 # What to do